Nagendra1997/mesibo-documentation/new-rpi.md

 ## Instructions for installing Mesibo on Raspberry Pi

+Instantly add real-time communication on your embedded devices by using Mesibo on Raspberry Pi device.

 Mesibo on Raspberry Pi is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++, Python, PHP, Matlab etc.